KosinskiLab/pyTME/doc/quickstart/preprocessing/filters.rst

 CTF
 ^^^

 The contrast transfer (`CTF <https://guide.cryosparc.com/processing-data/all-job-types-in-cryosparc/ctf-estimation>`_) function is a mathematical description of the modulation incurred to a specimen when viewed through a microscope.
 In cryogenic electron microscopy we are often concerned with correction for the CTF, but it can also be used to simulate how a given template would be observed through a microscope.
-Accounding for the CTF thus improves template matching by increasing the similarity between the template and template instances in the target.
+Accounting for the CTF thus improves template matching by increasing the similarity between the template and template instances in the target.

-Shown below is how we can use the CTF to inspect an object at different defocus values.
-However, in practice there are more parameters to consider as we will discuss in a following tutorial.
+Shown below is how we can use the CTF to inspect an object at different defoci.

 .. plot::
    :caption: Application of CTF.